FinnishCancerRegistry/dbc/README.md

 Alternative:
 ```
-# functions intended only for use in other functions
 # function used internally & exposed to user
 my_fun <- function(x, assertion_type = "input") {
   dbc::assert_is_number(x, assertion_type = assertion_type)